scicloj/clay/README.md

 Clay is a small Clojure tool for a dynamic workflow of data visualization and literate programming.

+It also offers a set of tools to integrate Clojure literate programming with the [Quarto](https://quarto.org/) publishing system.

 ## Getting Started
 Add Clay to your project dependencies: